MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-security-overview-odaa.md

 - The Oracle Database@Azure solution uses many default Transmission Control Protocol (TCP) ports for various operations.
 For the full list of ports, see [Default port assignments](https://docs.oracle.com/en/engineered-systems/exadata-database-machine/dbmin/exadata-network-requirements.html#GUID-A454DAB3-7606-4288-9139-0C02A7669BE3).

 - To store and manage keys Transparent Data Encryption (TDE), which is enabled by default, the Oracle Database@Azure solution can use [OCI Vault](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Concepts/keyoverview.htm) or [Oracle Key Vault](https://www.oracle.com/security/database-security/key-vault/).
-Integration with Azure Key Vault isn't available.
+Integration with Azure Key Vault isn't currently available.

 - By default, the database is configured by using Oracle-managed encryption keys.
-Customer managed keys are also supported.
+Customer-managed keys are also supported.

 - To enhance data protection, use [Oracle Data Safe](https://docs.oracle.com/en/cloud/paas/data-safe/admds/register-oracle-cloud-database.html#GUID-F75522C5-5D6C-499C-875C-228ADE00472A) with Oracle Database@Azure.